coder/docs/admin/environment-management/ssh-access.md

 ```

 At startup, Coder injects the user's SSH key into `~/authorized_keys` to allow
 proper authentication behavior from OpenSSH.
-For the most consitent experience,
+For the most consistent experience,
 add the following to the `/etc/ssh/sshd_config` file in your Dockerfile.

 ```text